Hot products, big profits

 • Cotton shirts are breathable and perfect for direct-to-garment (DTG) printing.

-• Blends or polyester are ideal for sublimation printing and direct-to-film (DTF).
+• Polyester or poly-blends are ideal for sublimation printing and direct-to-film (DTF).

 • For high-stretch or activewear, go with fabrics that can handle movement without cracking the photo on the shirt.